- Canary Islands

 The two islands still continue to use each their corresponding maritime flag to this day.

 The placement of the colors is said to be derived from the actual physical location of the islands: white in the left, corresponding to Tenerife’s location in the west, the yellow on the right side, corresponding to Gran Canaria’s position in the east and blue in the middle, as the common color for both of them.

 The first flag was created in 1961 by the movement called Canarias Libre (The Free Canaries or the The Free Canary Islands), who came up with a flat uniting the colors of Tenerife and Gran Canaria.
 Back then the middle blue stripe was considerably larger compared to the white and yellow one.

 The design is attributed to Maria del Carmen Sarmiento, Jesus Cantero and Arturo Cantero.
 It was first used in Gran Canaria during the festivity of Virgen del Pino and it was rapidly accepted by the local people.

 The flag design used today is an adaptation of the first flag, modified to make the three stripes identical in size.

 Besides the flag of the Canary Islands, as an autonomous province of Spain, each island in the archipelago has its own flag, each one with a long and complex history behind it.

 Although the Canary Islands are not an independent state, but an independent community of Spain, their flag can be found in the emoticon list of the popular app Whatsapp, among other national flags.
-This details has sparked quite an enthusiasm among canarians, who were glad to see their flag in the list.
+This detail has sparked quite an enthusiasm among Canarians, who were glad to see their flag on the list.